usnistgov/5gdeploy/docs/tgcs.md

 Normally, the client shares a netns with the UE container, and the server shares a netns with the DN container; it's possible to reverse the direction as described in [advanced usage](tgcs-advanced.md).
 Each traffic flow flag is processed separately, so that the same PDU session may match multiple flags and create multiple pairs of clients and servers.

-Several traffic generators can recognize special client/server flags that start with `#` symbol.
+Several traffic generators can recognize preprocessor flags that start with `#` symbol.
 These are translated by tgcs script and not passed to the traffic generator program.
 They must be specified before other flags that do not start with `#` symbol.